student-IH-labs-and-stuff/BCNDATA1021/Projects/Messy_data/Messy_Data.md

 ![Ironhack logo](https://i.imgur.com/1QgrNNw.png)

+# Working with Messy Data

-# Task : clean the data - summarise your findings in a 'one pager'
+## Task : clean the data - summarise your findings in a 'one pager'

-## Here's your challenge for your first group project!
+### Here's your challenge for your first group project!

 the deadline for finishing this project is Friday; I will give you class time to work on this project and you should submit your one pager via the student portal on Friday (any time) AND be ready to deliver a short group presentation to your classmates on Friday morning.